 When Hurricanes Irma and Maria hit Puerto Rico, locals quickly lost water, food, power, and medical resources.
 Thankfully, many major U.S. contractors were called upon to start work on rebuilding infrastructure and power systems soon after the hurricane winds subsided and the rains stopped.
 Remote Medical International currently supports two of these contractors by providing medical staffing and medical supplies to their workforces on the ground in Puerto Rico.

-Remote Medical International staff have deployed four medical service providers who support a clinic aboard a vessel, housing contractor staff working on rebuilding the power systems.
+Remote Medical International has deployed four medical service providers who support a clinic aboard a vessel housing contractor staff working on rebuilding the power systems.

 From 5 a.m. to 8 p.m., EMT Valeria Canella and PA Joanna Simkus treat work-related injuries and sickness as primary health care providers on a barge just off the port of Puerto Rico.

 “It is instant gratification because you get close to your patients.
 You become more like a really big messy family,” said Canella.

 Feeling intimidated by the barge upon first arrival, Canella and Simkus made the best out of tight quarters.
 After interacting with the local community and seeing the huge walls with writing, “need food and water,” Simkus knew they were living in relative luxury.